moj-analytical-services/user-guidance/source/documentation/static-app.md

 ### Create a new webapp

-To create a new webapp or webapp data source, ask the Analytical Platform team on the #ap_admin_request Slack channel or by email (analytical_platform@digital.justice.gov.uk).
+To create a new webapp or webapp data source, ask the Analytical Platform team on the #[analytical_platform](https://asdslack.slack.com/archives/C4PF7QAJZ) Slack channel or by email (analytical_platform@digital.justice.gov.uk).

 You should: